 - Avoid doubling up: Never take two doses at once to make up for a missed one; this increases side effect risks.

-- Consult your healthcare provider: If you miss multiple doses or feel unwell after missing a dose, seek medical advice promptly.
+- Consult your healthcare provider: If you miss multiple doses, feel unwell, notice symptom changes, or are unsure what “almost time” means for your schedule, seek medical advice promptly.

 The Role of Healthcare Providers in Missed Dose Management

 Doctors and pharmacists play an essential role in educating patients about what happens if you miss a dose of Abilify and how to handle it safely.
-They might adjust dosages temporarily if adherence issues persist or recommend alternative formulations like injectables that reduce daily dosing burdens.
+They might adjust dosages temporarily if adherence issues persist or recommend alternative formulations, such as injectables, that reduce daily dosing burdens.

 Dosing Schedules & Half-Life Considerations Table